Lost Will Proceedings (emergency applications as needed)

 This sounds simple, but it is much more complicated and involved.
-We have been successful at every Lost Will proceeding that we have filed.
+We have been successful in every lost will proceeding that we have filed.
 Let us help you.
-We can also file and apply for preliminary letters of appointment – applications to the Court for special relief for emergencies and other necessary action as appropriate.
+We can also file and apply for preliminary letters of appointment—applications to the court for special relief for emergencies and other necessary action as appropriate.

 In most instances, a photocopy of the will is available, and can be used to verify the terms.